-For labels with any of these encryption configurations, the labels aren't displayed to users in Office for the web.
-If they are parent labels, this means that users won’t see that label's sublabels, even if the sublabels aren't configured to apply encryption.
+For labels with either of these encryption configurations, the labels aren't displayed to users in Office for the web.
+If they're parent labels, this means that users won’t see that label's sublabels, even if the sublabels aren't configured to apply encryption.

 Additionally, the new capabilities can't be used with labeled documents that already have these encryption settings.
-For example, these documents won't be returned in search results, even if they are updated.
+For example, these documents won't be returned in search results, even if they're updated.

 For performance reasons, when you upload or save a document to SharePoint and the file's label doesn't apply encryption, the Sensitivity column in the document library can take a while to display the label name.
 Factor in this delay if you use scripts or automation that depend on the label name in this column.

 If a document is labeled while it's checked out in SharePoint, the Sensitivity column in the document library won't display the label name until the document is checked in and next opened in SharePoint.